briesearch

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

-Research questions external to the codebase across library docs (Context7), the web (Tavily), local code (cheez-search), and GitHub examples (gh), then synthesize with explicit confidence.
+Research questions external to the codebase across library docs (Context7), the web (Tavily), local code (cheez-search), GitHub examples (gh), and the repo wiki (hallouminate), then synthesize with explicit confidence.
 Use whenever the user asks to research, look up, compare, or investigate something — phrases like "research X", "look up the API for Y", "compare libraries", "what does the doc say about Z", "find examples of how to do W", "is this library maintained", or "before I implement, what's the right approach".
-Use even when the user only mentions a library name without saying "research" — when in doubt, briesearch first.About this skill
+Use even when the user only mentions a library name without saying "research".
+Do NOT use for a single obvious file lookup or when the user already has enough evidence.Key capabilities

 /briesearch